 The hip is a ball-and-socket joint, similar to the joint in the shoulder.
 Part of the reason for the hip’s stability is that there is a very deep socket, called the acetabulum, in the hip joint.
 A strong capsule joint supported by ligaments and muscles also provides extra stability to the hip.
 The hip has different layers to it, with the deepest layer being the bones that comprise it.
-On top of these bones are the ligaments which surround the joint capsule.
+On top of these bones are the ligaments that surround the joint capsule.
 The muscles and tendons in the hip are linked with the ligaments.
-Finally, on the top layer is the blood vessels and nerves.
+Finally, on the top layer are the blood vessels and nerves.
 The hip joint is made out of fibrous, dense tissue – and these tissue groups include the ischiofemoral, pubofemoral, iliofemoral ligaments.

 Bones Of The Hip